 As in the product market, the labor market equilibrium occurs when the quantity supplied matches the quantity demanded.
 At that point, the number of employed workers and the equilibrium wage are determined.

 A higher wage than the equilibrium wage indicates an excess supply.
-Workers will compete for available jobs and inevitably receive low salaries.
-This, in turn, drives demand.
+Workers will compete for available jobs and inevitably receive low salaries, which drives demand.
 The process continues until demand equals supply.

 Conversely, when wages are below equilibrium, there is a shortage of supply.
 Cheaper wages keep production costs low, which encourages businesses to increase output.
 They then recruited more workers.
 Because wages are still low and there is a shortage of supply, companies agree to offer higher than current wages to attract more workers.